Chapter 37:

 Laughing.

-She was terrifying me.
-She wasn’t moving any closer; she wasn’t even holding the knife anymore as it fell to the ground.
+She terrified me.
+She didn't move any closer; she even stopped holding the knife as it fell to the ground.

 “After you, you knew I was a thief and that I broke into your church to steal from you, you told me something I’d never heard before!”
 She was beaming.